In my game I want to organise the code very well. Of course.

 So I just make a class like GameState.
 That class implements the methods render() and handleInput().

-The disadvantage is that I have to choose the gamestate active current in the gameloop, and then do the rendering and input handling for that active gamestate.
+The disadvantage is that I have to choose the current active gamestate in the gameloop, and then do the rendering and input handling for that active gamestate.
 This means the gameloop does something that will always costs some performance.

 To solve this, I make a member variable in the class that has the gameloop, and just set the value of that variable as the active GameState.
 Now I don’t have to check things in the gameloop and just use the variable, and call render() and handleInput() on it.